Lower bound for the T count via unitary stabilizer nullity: Introduction

-In this work, we define the unitary stabilizer nullity.
-Instead of counting the operators in the Pauli group which stabilize $\ket{\psi}$, for a target $U$ we count the $\pm 1$s in the Pauli transfer matrix~\cite{chow2012universal}.
-In other words, we calculate the size of the intersection between $U\cP_n U^\dagger$ and $\cP_n$, where $\cP_n$ is the quotient Pauli group, that is the Pauli group modulo phases.
-Denoting the size as $s(U)$, the unitary stabilizer nullity is defined as $v(U)=2n- \log_2s(U)$.
+In this work, we define the unitary-stabilizer nullity.
+Instead of counting the operators in the Pauli group, which stabilize $\ket{\psi}$, for a target $U$ we count the $\pm 1$s in the Pauli transfer matrix.
+In other words, we calculate the size of the intersection between $U\cP_n U^\dagger$ and $\cP_n$, where $\cP_n$ is the quotient Pauli group, that is the Pauli-group modulo phases.
+Denoting the size as $s(U)$, the unitary-stabilizer nullity is defined as $v(U)=2n- \log_2s(U)$.
 Intuitively, $s(U)$ quantifies the similarity between $U$ and Clifford unitaries, where for Clifford unitary $U$, $s(U)=4^n$.
-To use $v(\cdot)$ to derive a lower bound for the T-count, we prove two key properties: $v(\cdot)$ satisfies faithfullness, i.e. $v(U)\geq 0$ for any $U$, $v(U)=0$ iff $U$ is Clifford, and subadditivity under composition, i.e. $v(U\cdot V)\leq v(U)+v(V)$ or equivalently, $s(U)s(V)\leq 4^n s(U V)$.
-We further apply these properties to establish the lower bound for the T-count.
+To use $v(\cdot)$ to derive a lower bound for the $T$ count, we prove two key properties: $v(\cdot)$ satisfies faithfullness, i.e. $v(U)\geq 0$ for any $U$, $v(U)=0$ if and only if $U$ is Clifford, and subadditivity under composition, i.e. $v(U\cdot V)\leq v(U)+v(V)$ or equivalently, $s(U)s(V)\leq 4^n s(U V)$.
+We further apply these properties to establish the lower bound for the $T$ count.

-We then compare the lower bounds of the T-count obtained by the state stabilizer nullity and the unitary stabilizer nullity.
-We show that the bound given by the unitary stabilizer nullity will never be smaller than the bound given by the state stabilizer nullity, that is $v(U)\geq v_s(U|\phi\rangle),$ for any stabilizer state $\ket{\phi}$.
-We also prove that for any diagonal $U$, $v(U)= v_s(U|+\rangle^{\otimes n})$, which in turn shows that for any diagonal $U$, the maximum lower bound obtained by the state stabilizer nullity, i.e., $v_s(U|\phi\rangle)$ for some stabilizer state $\ket{\phi}$, is achieved by $|\phi\rangle=|+\rangle^{\otimes n}$.
-Moreover, we give an explicit $n$-qubit unitary family which has unitary stabilizer nullity $2n$.
-Since the state stabilizer nullity is always less than $n$, such a unitary family illustrates that the lower bound of the T-count given by the unitary stabilizer nullity can be strictly better than the bound given by the state stabilizer nullity by a factor of $2$.
+We then compare the lower bounds of the $T$ count obtained by the state-stabilizer nullity and the unitary-stabilizer nullity.
+We show that the bound given by the unitary-stabilizer nullity will never be smaller than the bound given by the state-stabilizer nullity, that is $v(U)\geq v_s(U|\phi\rangle),$ for any stabilizer state $\ket{\phi}$.
+We also prove that for any diagonal $U$, $v(U)= v_s(U|+\rangle^{\otimes n})$, which in turn shows that for any diagonal $U$, the maximum lower bound obtained by the state-stabilizer nullity, i.e., $v_s(U|\phi\rangle)$ for some stabilizer state $\ket{\phi}$, is achieved by $|\phi\rangle=|+\rangle^{\otimes n}$.
+Moreover, we give an explicit $n$-qubit unitary family, which has unitary-stabilizer nullity $2n$.
+Since the state-stabilizer nullity is always less than $n$, such a unitary family illustrates that the lower bound of the $T$ count given by the unitary-stabilizer nullity can be strictly better than the bound given by the state-stabilizer nullity by a factor of $2$.